ltonetwork/documentation/01-event-chain/index.md

 The body is a base64 encoded JSON string.
 Having this as structured data, could lead to a mismatch of the hash or signature due to differences in JSON encoders.

+### timestamp

+A Unix timestamp (seconds since EPOCH).
+This is the date and time that the event occurred according to the signer.

 ### signkey

 The signer's public key, base58 encoded.
 This identifies the signer and MUST be used to verify the signature.